Bairdo/gasket/docs/README.authentication.md

 # Introduction

-This system is made up of 6 general components as shown in the diagram below: Hosts (end users), authenticator(s), authentication server(s), the Internet, OpenFlow Controller, and an OpenFlow 1.3 capable switch
+This system is made up of 6 general components as shown in the diagram below: Hosts (end users), authenticator(s), authentication server(s), the Internet, OpenFlow Controller, and an OpenFlow 1.3 capable switch.
-This has been tested with Ubuntu 16.04 (with [wpa_supplicant](https://w1.fi/wpa_supplicant/) providing 802.1X support), and Android version 8.i
+This has been tested with Ubuntu 16.04 (with [wpa_supplicant](https://w1.fi/wpa_supplicant/) providing 802.1X support), and Android version 8.0

-The **Hosts** must support 802.1X authentication.
+The **Hosts** must support 802.1X authentication (Windows, wpa_supplicant, Android, macOS, ...).

 The **Authenticator** is a Network Function Virtualisation (NFV) style server [Hostapd](https://w1.fi/hostapd/) provides the 802.1X authentication.